Echo Park

-Echo Park is a neighborhood in the east-central region of Los Angeles, California.
-Located to the northwest of Downtown, it is bordered by Silver Lake to the west and Chinatown to the east.
-The culturally diverse neighborhood has become known for its trendy local businesses, as well as its popularity with artists, musicians and creatives.
+Echo Park is a neighborhood in the central region of Los Angeles, California, United States.
+Located to the northwest of Downtown, it borders with Silver Lake to the west and Chinatown to the east.
+The culturally diverse neighborhood has become known for its trendy local businesses, as well as its popularity with artists, musicians and creative types.
 The neighborhood is centered on the eponymous Echo Park Lake.

 History

 The area now known as Echo Park in 1894.
 Echo Park Lake is at the top left.
 Glendale Boulevard is marked as Lake Shore Avenue.
 The Temple–Beaudry district is at the right center.

 Edendale

 Established in 1892, and long before Hollywood became synonymous with the commercial film industry of the United States, the area of Echo Park known as Edendale was the center of filmmaking on the West Coast.

 By the 1910s, several film studios were operating on Allesandro Avenue (now Glendale Boulevard) along the Echo Park-Silverlake border, including the Selig Polyscope Company, Mack Sennett's Keystone Studios, the Pathe West Coast Film Studio, and others.